PhysiCell-Tools/python-loader/man/TUTORIAL.md

     parameters for diffusing substrates in the microenvironment (variables),\
     column labels and units for the cell data (cell_population),\
     file names for the files that contain microenvironment and cell data at this time step (mat and possibly graph.txt files),
-+ **output00000012_cells.mat**: This is a MATLAB matrix file that contains all of the tracked information about the individual cells in the model.
++ **output00000012_cells.mat**: This is a MATLAB matrix file that contains all tracked information about the individual cells in the model.
     It tells us things like the cells’ position, volume, secretion, cell cycle status, and user-defined cell parameters.
-+ **output00000012_microenvironment0.mat**: This is a MATLAB matrix file that contains all of the data about the microenvironment at this time step.
++ **output00000012_microenvironment0.mat**: This is a MATLAB matrix file that contains all data about the microenvironment at this time step.

 ### Loading an MCDS into Python3